paulonteri/data-structures-and-algorithms/notes/Data Structures and Algorithms 16913c6fbd244de481b6b1705cbfa6be/Trees & Graphs edc3401e06c044f29a2d714d20ffe185.md

 ### Lazy Prim's Minimum Spanning Tree Algorithm

 Maintain a ***Priority Queue*** that sorts edges based on minimum edge cost.
 This PQ is used to **tell you which node to go to next** and **what edge was used to get there**.
 Then the algorithm begins and we start on any starting node s and mark s as visited and iterate over all its edges and add them to the PQ.
-From this point on, while the PQ is not empty and a MST has not been formed, dequeue the next best edge from the PQ.
-If the dequeued edge is not outdatedwhich it could be if we visit the node it points to via another path before getting to this edge then mark the current node as visited and add the selectededge to the PQ.
-If you selected a stale outdated edge simply poll again.Then repeat the process of iterating over the current node's edges and adding them to the PQ.
-While doing this care not to add edges which point to alreadyvisited nodes, this will reduce the number of outdated edges in the PQ.
+From this point on, while the PQ is not empty and an MST has not been formed, dequeue the next best edge from the PQ.
+If the dequeued edge is not outdated which it could be if we visit the node it points to via another path before getting to this edge then mark the current node as visited and add the selected edge to the PQ.
+If you selected a stale outdated edge simply poll again.
+Then repeat the process of iterating over the current node's edges and adding them to the PQ.
+While doing this care not to add edges that point to already visited nodes, this will reduce the number of outdated edges in the PQ.

 [Screen Recording 2021-10-19 at 06.15.29.mov](Trees%20&%20Graphs%20edc3401e06c044f29a2d714d20ffe185/Screen_Recording_2021-10-19_at_06.15.29.mov)